Each bankruptcy chapter offers unique benefits that will differ depending on whether you or your company files for bankruptcy. It's important to know

 Chapter 7, 11, or 12 are the three chapters available to businesses.
 Keep reading to learn about some of the pros and cons of each chapter type.

 Chapter 7 can help a business owner wind down the business in a transparent manner.
 It helps assure creditors that all of the business assets will be liquidated (and the funds distributed in the manner outlined in bankruptcy law.
-It’s relatively inexpensive and can save an owner time and energy if the business owns a significant amount of property.
+It’s relatively inexpensive and can save an owner time and energy if the business owns a significant property amount.

 Tip for sole proprietors.
 Sometimes a Chapter 7 can help a sole proprietor in a service-oriented business, such as accountants and coaches, remain open and be more profitable.
 A sole proprietor can wipe out personal and business debt in Chapter 7.
 People who provide services rarely need to worry about losing the property necessary to run the business.
 Plus, most states allow a filer to protect some amount of professional tools.
 Finally—and this is the key that allows this to work—a trustee can’t sell an individual’s labor.
 The sole proprietor will be free to continue providing the service after the bankruptcy case ends (and possibly during the bankruptcy itself—more below).

 Chapter 7 doesn’t provide the business with a debt discharge—any outstanding debt balances will remain payable by both the company and any owner liable for the business debt.
-Liability can result from the type of business organization—for instance, a partnership— as a result of signing a personal guarantee, or as a result of the kind of debt, such as employment taxes.
+Liability can result from the type of business organization—for instance, a partnership—due to signing a personal guarantee, or because of the kind of debt, such as employment taxes.

 Finally, many small business people don’t find that filing for Chapter 7 bankruptcy offers enough value to offset the scrutiny involved—and it could increase personal liability.
 Notably, filing raises the chances that a creditor will allege misdealings such as fraud, thereby opening the door to personal responsibility, mainly because even if the case is meritless, defending it will be expensive.
 And a partnership virtually never files for bankruptcy because if the assets aren’t sufficient to pay the debt, the trustee might look to the partners for payment.

-Both Chapter 11, subdivision V and Chapter 12 cases have debt limitations.
-Also, any bankruptcy chapter can open up liability issues if a creditor suspects fraud or that the owner hasn’t been forthright in the handling the business assets.
+Both Chapter 11, Subchapter V, and Chapter 12 cases have debt limitations.
+Also, any bankruptcy chapter can open up liability issues if a creditor suspects fraud or that the owner hasn’t been forthright in handling the business assets.

 A small business owner who files individually (in the person’s, not the business’s name) can use bankruptcy to minimize personal expenses, thereby leaving more income for the company.
 Filing for bankruptcy can also wipe out the individual’s liability to pay for business debt after a business closure.
 However, depending on your business and the bankruptcy trustee, you might need to close your business while you’re in bankruptcy (but not always).